This year, your seasonal allergies came with a fever. But is that normal?

 While both COVID-19 and seasonal allergies affect the respiratory system, they are different in how they affect the body.

 Allergies are an immune response following an exposure to certain allergens such as mold or tree pollen.
 COVID-19 is a virus that your body is trying to fight off – this is hard work.
-And while COVID-19 symptoms may not be severe on their own, they are more severe when compared to typical allergy symptoms.
+And while COVID-19 symptoms may not be severe on their own, they may be more severe when compared to typical allergy symptoms.

 Here are the biggest differences between allergies and COVID-19.